YJPL/Supply/README.md

 npm run start
 ```

-to process Tachyons CSS files, compile and minify CSS & Javascript, then build the site locally on port 3000, thanks to [Browsersync](https://www.browsersync.io) so you can quickly revise design changes.
+This command builds the site locally on port 4000, you can quickly revise design changes thanks to `livereload`.

-Preview your site with browser reload at [localhost:3000](http://localhost:3000)
-Use the address [localhost:3001](http://localhost:3001) for additional features like grid preview, CSS highlighting, and more during development.

 ## Editing